developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/about/index.md

 layout: guide.html
 ---
 ## Overview
 Enterprise Browser is a powerful, industrial browser that enables developers to build feature-rich web applications that integrate seamlessly with the capabilities offered by Zebra mobile computers and peripherals.
-At its core, Enterprise Browser is a runtime environment inside which a company's HTML and JacaScript application logic can be executed and controlled, and can interface with a device's hardware (i.e. scanners, card readers, etc.) through EB APIs.
+At its core, Enterprise Browser is a runtime environment inside which a company's HTML and JavaScript application logic can be executed and controlled, and can interface with a device's hardware (i.e. scanners, card readers, etc.) through EB APIs.

 The base [EB installation](../setup) includes everything needed to quickly build device apps for **barcode scanning, signature capture, payment processing, printing** and most other enterprise applications.
 Enterprise Browser applications are built with standard web technologies such as **HTML5, CSS3 and JavaScript**, and run and integrate with a long list of [supported Zebra devices](../about#mobile) running Android and Microsoft Windows Mobile/CE.
 All runtime settings and parameters are controlled though a single, human-readable file, the `Config.xml`, which can be mass-deployed using [Zebra StageNow](/stagenow/2-4/gettingstarted/) or a mobile device management (MDM) system.